survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 ## Tracking Dependencies

-There are a few services that can help you to keep track of your dependencies:
+There are certain services that can help you to keep track of your dependencies:

 * [David](https://david-dm.org/)
 * [versioneye](https://www.versioneye.com/)